eisenhauerIO/promotion-transdisciplinary-research-program/README.md

 ## Tags

+The compiled presentations for each tags are available in the **tags** folder.

 * **v1.0**, TRA assembly

 This version of the presentation focused on the application of uncertainty quantification methods for dynamic models of human capital accumulation.